nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 31 - The Goodbye.md

 ### Scene 4: The Promise

 - **Key Event:** Angelica promises the sleeping souls that she will get them home.
-  - _Key Dialog:_ **Angelica Vance:** "Sleep tight.
+  - _Key Dialog:_ **Angelica Ward:** "Sleep tight.
 See you in the future.
 I promise I won't let you down."

 ---